-Bio-design, utilizing synthesis, is a tool and language for her to challenge narrow assumption and preconceptions in different disciplines, given role of products and technologies.
+Bio-design, utilizing synthesis, is a tool and language for her to challenge narrow assumptions and preconceptions in different disciplines, given the role of products and technologies.

-[Bio Art and Design] In modern times, our notions of nature and culture seem fusing, and the distinction between made and born becomes less meaningful.
-Project Stabilimentum investigates possibilities of spider web fibers as a new material and bridges a new symbiotic relationship between humans and spiders, by trading spider nourishment and habitat for natural web fibers.
+[Biodesign] In modern times, our notions of nature and culture seem fusing, and the distinction between made and born becomes less meaningful.
+Project Stabilimentum investigates possibilities of spider web fibers as new material and bridging a new symbiotic relationship between humans and spiders, by trading spider nourishment and habitat for natural web fibers.
 The project suggests three different design uses of natural spider web fibers as air filters, 2015 - 2016

-*Selected as a representative of University of Pennsylvania PennDesign for BioDesign Challenge 2016
+*Selected as a representative of the University of Pennsylvania PennDesign for BioDesign Challenge 2016 at MOMA New York

 *Showcased at Emerge festival, Arizona University

-[Area of Research Interest] Application invention platform for cloud-sharing programming modules and final creations, offering limitless digital interface customization and further possibility for adaptation of physical products, 2014
+[Data Analysis and Artificial Intelligence] Application invention platform for cloud-sharing programming modules and final creations, offering limitless digital interface customization and the further possibility for adaptation of physical products, 2014

 Accepting and Accommodating Multicultural Families in Korea: Assessment of Public Policies and the Educational System, 2013